Bhagavad Gita Chapter 1 Verse 40 Meaning

 Available in 28 languages

-This verse from Chapter 1 of the Bhagavad Gita highlights a practical insight: In the destruction of a family, the immemorial religious rites of that family perish; on the destruction of spirituality, impiety indeed, overwhelms the whole family.
+In the destruction of a family, the immemorial religious rites of that family perish; on the destruction of spirituality, impiety indeed, overwhelms the whole family.
+The teaching here extends the chapter's central concern with grief.
+Classical commentators have noted how this verse bridges philosophical understanding with practical guidance.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team